 Since a character corrected in the middle of an n-gram has more context than a character in the edges, it is reasonable to think that they should have different weights in the vote.
 To express this difference, we used three different weighting functions, given by the following formulae:

 where $p$ is the character position in the window, $w$ is the window length, and $m = \lceil \frac{w}{2} \rceil$.

 The weight of the character vote in position $p$ in an n-gram of length $w$ is given by $f(p, w)$, where $f$ is one of the weighting functions.
-An example of the weighting process is shown in Fig. \ref{fig:weighting}.
+An example of this is shown in Fig. \ref{fig:weighting}.

-\section{Experimental setup}
+\section{Experimental Setup}